Greg Hill (running back)

-Gregory Lamonte' Hill (born February 23, 1972) is a former professional American football running back who played in the National Football League from 1994 to 1999.
+Gregory LaMonte Hill (born February 23, 1972) is an American former professional football player who was a running back in the National Football League (NFL) from 1994 to 1999.

 High school

 Hill attended David W. Carter High School in Dallas, Texas, where he was a highly recruited running back and was named to all-district, all-Texas, and All-America teams after rushing for 1,122 yards and 14 touchdowns as a senior in 1989.
 He had transferred from Bishop Dunne Catholic School prior to his senior year.

 College

 He starred collegiately at Texas A&M, where in 1991 he made an immediate impact in the first game of his freshman year by rushing for 212 yards (which is still an NCAA freshman debut record) in a 45-7 Aggie thrashing of LSU.
 He would go on to set the A&M freshman rushing record that year at 1,216 yards.

 His best season came during his sophomore season in 1992, when The Sporting News named him a second-team All-American running back after he rushed for 1,339 yards (3rd all-time for a single season at Texas A&M) and became the fastest running back in Southwest Conference history to reach 2,000 career yards.

 In 1993, he set a record for longest run by an Aggie with a 94-yard scamper against TCU (later broken by D'Andre "Tiki" Hardeman).
 He finished his A&M career with 3,262 rushing yards - 3rd all-time for the Aggies, and added 33 touchdowns (5th all-time).

 The only blemish on his career at Texas A&M was his involvement in a scandal in which 9 players received money from a booster for work that they did not perform.
 This led to an NCAA investigation that resulted in Texas A&M being put on probation and being banned from television appearances and postseason competition during the 1994 season.
 The timing of this penalty was particularly painful for Aggie football, as the team was unbeaten that season, yet unable to participate in a bowl game.
 Many Aggie fans felt jilted, as Hill declared early for the NFL draft just days after the NCAA sanctions were announced.